adaptlearning/documentation/02_authoring_tool/04_feature_development/tenant_management/tenant-management-reqs.md

 **Requirements**:

-## As a super admin user, I want to be able to administer all tenants in the system
 - **TCYM01: Able to view existing tenancies**
 - **TCYM02: Able to create new tenancies**
 - **TCYM03: Able to update existing tenancies**